iati-data-access/data-backend/README.md

 cp config.py.tmpl config.py
 ```

+CDFD uses `iatikit` to download the IATI XML data.
+As of version `3.5.0`, it is
+possible to customise where `iatikit` downloads the ZIP file from using an
+`iatikit.ini` config file.
+This file should be placed in the directory from
+which `python` is run when running the CDFD `flask` commands which should
+normally be the root of the CDFD repo folder.

 ### 4. Install nginx and [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html) - you can use and adjust the following templates:

 * cdfd.nginx.conf -> nginx config file